gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 **Pattern:** *Keep your finger on the abort button.*

 When the agent goes off the rails, for example when it does something it should not do, I like to stop it as quickly as I can.
-The earlier I do that, the better I avoid contamination of the context.
+The earlier I do that, the better.
-Then I am more likely to help it recover without messing up the process.
+I avoid contamination of the context and am more likely to help it recover without messing up the process.
 I like to use [Ask, don't tell](#-ask-dont-tell) when giving it recovery instructions.

 ### ⚙️ Algorithmify